Explore UAB

 Start Date:

 Please follow the guidelines.
 Incomplete proposals or those not following the guidelines shown below will not be reviewed.
-Interested applicants are required to consult the UAB Nathan Shock Center Research Development Core by email, This email address is being protected from spambots.
-You need JavaScript enabled to view it. (additional contact information below), as a first step toward preparing an application.
+Interested applicants are required to consult with the UAB Nathan Shock Center Research Development Core, and may reach them by email, This email address is being protected from spambots.
+You need JavaScript enabled to view it..
+Consultations are in lieu of a letter of intent and serve as the first step toward preparing an application, and referral to at least one UAB NSC Research Core to support the application.

 Formatting requirements: